andreffs18/andreffs18.github.io/content/blog/2015-12-10-get-paid-for-pooping/index.md

 ## Zapier Integration

-Since I didnt want to fill a Google Spreadsheet every time I went to the bathroom, I end up creating a [Zapier](https://zapier.com/apps/) integration with Google Spreadsheets, that would have an exposed web hook, which would be used by tapping the NFC tag.
+Since I didn't want to fill a Google Spreadsheet every time I went to the bathroom, I end up creating a [Zapier](https://zapier.com/apps/) integration with Google Spreadsheets, that would have an exposed web hook, which would be used by tapping the NFC tag.

 It was a simple webhook that would store something like this: